rajattjainn/CV/Object Detection/Yolo v3/Readme.md

 ### Understanding the Project
 1. A guide to understand can be found here: [Yolo Theory](Yolo_Theory.md).
 2. The algorithm and detection code can found in [detect.py](detect.py), [neural_net.py](neural_net.py), and [utils.py](utils.py).
 I was planning to write a code walkthrough guide but later decided that my time would be better spent if I document the code properly.
-3. A guide to understand teh training mechanism can be found here: [Yolo Train](Yolo_Train.md).
+3. A guide to understand the training mechanism can be found here: [Yolo Train](Yolo_Train.md).

 ### Running the Project
 1. The [environment.yml](environment.yml) file has all the dependencies for this project.
 It is adviced to create a conda/miniconda environment, install all the dependencies.